kvankova/code-embedder/README.md

 ## 📚 Description

-**Code Embedder** is a GitHub Action that automatically updates code snippets in your `README` files.
+**Code Embedder** is a GitHub Action that automatically updates code snippets in your markdown (`README`) files.
 It finds code blocks in your `README` that reference specific scripts, then replaces these blocks with the current content of those scripts.
 This keeps your documentation in sync with your code.

 ✨ **Key features**
 - 🔄 **Automatic synchronization**: Keep your `README` code examples up-to-date without manual intervention.